Visit TalkTalk

 GB (Gigabyte)

-One gigabyte is approximately 1000 megabytes.
-Broadband caps and limits vary from 10GB to unlimited downloads dependent on which broadband deal you choose.
+One gigabyte is approximately 1,000 megabytes.
+The Broadband caps or limits of a broadband package used to vary from 10GB to unlimited, depending on which broadband deal you chose.
+Nowadays, unlimited broadband downloads are standard in the industry.

 ISP (Internet Service Provider)